-Kerry and I thought it would be funny if she and I had our own ring tone (kind of an inside joke, right, Kerry?)
+Kerry and I thought it would be funny if she and I had our own ring tone.
 I’ve been using the odd little pings and rings provided by Apple, which are kind of lame.
 When I use them, I can hear a distinctive noise come on and know immediately who I do not want to answer.
 (Kerry is not one of those.)

 So I though it would be fun if I selected ring tones for hemophilia situations.
 I logged on to iTunes and typed in “bleed.”
 Popular name for songs, apparently.

 “Bleed“–Anna Nalick, Col, Puddle of Mud, Action Action, Angel Dust, Blitz, Collective Soul, Dear Leader, The Fade, Fat Jon and Styrofoam, Gary Numan, Floatsam and Jetsam, Further Seems Forever, Godhead, Ill Repute, Intuition, Joel Rush, Justin Manning, Matter, Michael Lord, NLX, No Man, Neil Zaza, Oxymoron, Shiloh, Sinch, Seize the Day, Scar’d Sanity, Sentenced, Smoke of Oldum, Soulfly, Vixen, Wumpscut.
 I am not making up these band names.
 I couldn’t be that creative.